 What is a plot in Literature, Drama, Short story, film

-Plot is a series of events inside a story, each event is interwoven and has a development as well as consequence.
-A plot can be as simple as ballad and as complex as imbroglio.
+The plot is a series of events inside a story, each event is interwoven and has a development as well as consequence.
+A plot can be as simple as a ballad and as complex as imbroglio.
 According to Ansen Dibell, a plot is similar to story-line.
-In this section of “Plot definition” we are going to discuss “What is a plot” and how it is related to Literature and films, but before we start, let us first see, what others have to say about it.
+In this section of “Plot definition,” we are going to discuss “What is a plot” and how it is related to Literature and films, but before we start, let us first see, what others have to say about it.

 Plot Definition by E. M Forster

 According to E.M Forster, a plot is a relationship between cause and effect event in a story.
 E.M Forster perceives “The king died and then the queen died” as a story while “the king died and then the queen died of grief” as a plot.